jmettraux/rufus-tokyo/README.txt

 == Tokyo Cabinet install

+On a Mac, you would do

+  sudo port install tokyocabinet

 If you don't have Tokyo Cabinet on your system, you can get it and compile it :

   git clone git://github.com/etrepum/tokyo-cabinet.git